Best practices with collecting feedback and feature requests in Intercom

 Channel Two: feature requests from experienced users of your product

-The second channel is covered by the Noora Intercom app (you can find it here).
-Once installed, you can add the Noora app to Intercom Messenger - either for guest users or for authenticated users.
+The second channel is covered by the Noora Intercom integration (you can find it here).
+Once installed, you can add the Noora app to Intercom Messenger - either for prospects/leads or for authenticated users.
 This widget lets users search, add and vote on feature requests in your Noora workspace.
 Typically, only committed and experienced users of your product will actively provide you with feature requests, so it is common to prioritize adding the app for contacts only in Intercom (https://www.intercom.com/help/en/articles/1827291).

 Noora's Intercom Messenger app lets your users add feature requests directly